Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 33: Nevermind
 If I had more time I'd do delete functions, but it's better to deliever something that I can insure works and then improve it in the future.

+### Commit 34: README
+Readme is complete and video filmed and uploaded!